 Conclusion

-Accordingly this statement should be considered to constitute the Slavery and Human Trafficking statement for the EHL Group and all its trading entities for the 2022/2023 financial year.
+Accordingly, this statement constitutes the Slavery and Human Trafficking Statement for the EHL Group and all its trading entities for the 2024/2025 financial year.

-This statement was approved by the Board of directors on 02/05/23.
+This statement was approved by the Board of Directors in May 2026 and will be reviewed annually.

 Douglas J Brown